agpavlik/React-Notes/README.md

     [isFakeDark]
   );

+  // useMemo
-//Let's say that now instead of passing in this prop

-right here, I instead want to pass in an object.

-So let's create an object here called archive options

-and then let's say show is false.
+  // Let's say that now instead of passing in the prop, we want to pass in an object.
+So let's create an object here called `archiveOptions` and then let's say show is false.
   // --- It breaks memoization.
-Add this variable as a prop to Archive component
   // --- useMemo can fix the aforementioned problem. const archiveOptions = useMemo(() => {
     return {